christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 t = z.cpu() # tensor([3., 3., 3., 3., 3.])
 ```

-but keep in mind that synchronization is lost (contrary to Numpy Arrays and Torch Tensors):
+but keep in mind that synchronization is lost (contrary to Numpy Arrays and Torch Tensors, it cannot be pointers since the values are not anymore on the same device):

 ```python
 a.add_(1)